lucasvcastanheiro/lucastanh/README.md

 ## About me

-- Student of Systems Analysis and Development
+- Student of Systems Analysis
-- I’m currently working as Systems Analyst
+- I’m currently working as a Full Stack Developer
-- I'm live in Paraná, Brazil
+- I live in Paraná, Brazil

 ## Knowledges